Who is entitled to sickness benefits?

 Your occupational disability may be documented by a personal declaration or by a sick leave certificate from your doctor.
 If your illness or injury is directly related to the musculo-skeletal system, a chiropractor or manual therapist can also document your occupational disability for up to 12 weeks.

-Please note that special rules apply for self-employed or freelancers and certain groups who do not have ordinary employment.special groups (sailors, farmers, herders, fishermen, conscripts, persons who have temporarily been out of work, disabled and people between 67 and 70 years).
+Please note that special rules apply for self-employed or freelancers and certain groups who do not have ordinary employment.
+Special groups (sailors, farmers, herders, fishermen, conscripts, persons who have temporarily been out of work, disabled and people between 67 and 70 years).
+If you receive Cash benefits for care (text in Norwegian), you will be considered as a freelancer, unless you are employed in an enterprise.

 If you are sick during the holiday, you may claim a corresponding number of days off later in the year.
 Such a claim must be supported by a medical certificate and be submitted as soon as possible after return to work.
 Read more at arbeidstilsynet.no.
 Be aware that there are certain rules if you are on sickness benefit and plan to travel abroad (text in Norwegian).